-Dysthymic disorder can occur alone or along with other psychiatric or mood disorders.
-As with depression, dysthymic disorder is more common in women than in men.
+Persistent Depressive Disorder can occur alone or with other psychiatric or mood disorders, although not with mania or hypomania.
+As with depression, PDD is more common in women than in men.
 A family history of mood disorders is not uncommon.
 This mood disorder tends to appear earlier than major depression, although it can begin anytime from childhood to later in life.

-Up to 5% of the general population is affected by dysthymic disorder.
-But its cause is not well understood.
+About 1.5% of U.S. adults have experienced PDD in the previous year.
+Its cause is not well understood.
 A combination of factors likely conspires to create this mood disorder.
 These factors may include:

 - Abnormalities in the functioning of brain circuits involve in emotional processing